OpenSKOS/OpenSKOS/application/configs/readme.txt

 which means that there is no other relations than skos relations.
 For instance, this is the case for the current "Beeld en Geluid" instance.

-If set, e.g. to "OpenSkos2\Custom\RelationTypes" then the instance administrator must provide  OpenSkos2/Library/Custom/RelationTypes implementing the corresponding shared interface.
+If set, e.g. to "Custom\RelationTypes" then the instance administrator must provide  OpenSkos2/Library/Custom/RelationTypes implementing the corresponding shared interface.